bobbyr13/airplane_seating_allocation/README.md

 Create a list of test cases - done

-Correct spacing assumption - done
+Correct spacing assumption - not done

 Create a list of optional additions/parameters  -  choice of metric interpretation added